Advent Calendars are used to count down the days till Christmas.

 It’s just about time to start using this year’s Advent calendar… December 1st is nearly here.
 Feel free to let us know if you use Advent calendars where you’re from and what they look like in the comments below.

 This article was posted on Wednesday, November 30th, 2011 at 4:18 pm and is filed under Advent Calendars, Arts and Crafts, Christmas, Christmas Crafts, Countries & Cultures, France, Holiday Crafts, Holidays Around the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply